Fresh Access: Farm-fresh, healthy food for all

 How Fresh Access works at the farmers market

-Tokens are accepted by nearly all the market vendors, though the same SNAP rules apply to what EBT/P-EBT users are allowed to purchase.
-So, shoppers can’t use their food stamps to purchase hot or prepared foods or alcohol at the market.
-SNAP shoppers also can’t use their card to buy flowers BUT they can use their SNAP benefits to buy fruit or vegetable plants and seeds!
+Tokens are accepted by nearly all the market vendors, though the same rules apply to what EBT users are allowed to purchase.
+So, shoppers can’t use their benefits to purchase hot or prepared foods or alcohol at the market.
+EBT shoppers also can’t use their card to buy flowers BUT they can use their benefits to buy fruit or vegetable plants and seeds!

 All produce, dairy, jams and jellies, syrups and honey, breads and baked goods, and raw meats, fish, and poultry are EBT-eligible.